MicrosoftDocs/win32/desktop-src/NetEventCaptureProv/cim-component.md

 ---
 title: CIM\_Component class
-description: CIM\_Component is a generic association used to establish \\'part of\\' relationships between Managed Elements.
-For example, it could be used to define the components or parts of a System. ms.assetid: '44b82c0d-acf8-471c-91c4-4180a7705ac3'
+description: CIM\_Component is a generic association used to establish \\part of\\ relationships between Managed Elements.
+For example, it could be used to define the components or parts of a System. ms.assetid: 44b82c0d-acf8-471c-91c4-4180a7705ac3
-keywords: ["CIM_Component class", "CIM_Component class, described"]
+keywords:
+- CIM_Component class
+- CIM_Component class, described
 topic_type:
 - apiref
 api_name: